 - Contact an OSHA state or Consultation office

 OSHA authorized outreach trainers are not OSHA personnel.
 Trainers are authorized (not certified) through this program to deliver Outreach training classes.
 Trainers are independent service providers and their schedules and fees may vary.
 OSHA recommends contacting multiple trainers to find one that best meets the student's needs.
 Students may verify the status of an authorized outreach trainer.
 All authorized trainers must possess a trainer card which includes an expiration date along with the name of the authorizing OTI Education Center.

 Outreach Training Program en Español

-OSHA maintains a list of authorized Outreach Trainers who conduct 10- and 30-hour courses in Spanish at OSHA Training Courses, Materials, and Resources.
+OSHA maintains a list of authorized Outreach Trainers who conduct 10- and 30-hour courses in Spanish at How to find Outreach Training in Spanish.

 How to Get a Replacement Card